 There were many reactions to the Tweet, ranging from positive, to indifferent, to — you guessed it! — negative.

 But I’m not here to talk about those people.
-As much as their reactions bothered me at the time, they will, ultimately, fade away — a few weeks from now, they’ll be utterly forgotten.
+As much as their reactions bothered me at the time, they will, ultimately, fade away — a few weeks from now, they’ll be largely forgotten.
 What I won’t forget, however, is the reaction from Kinda Funny itself.

 Not long after Colin’s Tweet — and amid the veritable shitstorm raging around it — Greg released a statement on behalf of Kinda Funny.